 Faced with complicated decisions that occur rarely and have high stakes, there is a strong probability we will choose poorly.
 Go a few nights without sleeping beforehand, and it’s likely we will do even worse.
 Priming with brief messages prior to a decision will influence behavior.
-We are not perfectly rational, and don’t always act to maximize our own self-interest.
+We are not perfectly rational and don’t always act to maximize our own self-interest.
 These are some of the basic findings of behavioral economics, a branch of the social sciences that brings the viewpoint of psychology to economic decision making.
 Undeniably these brief descriptions will have some professional economists pulling their hair.
 Apologies.

 Behavioral economics research is a complicated maze of arguments and studies.
 The umbrella idea, however, is a simple one: humans make predictable errors in thinking that translate into the decisions they make.

 Recently I read of two authors who take these ideas in a new and intuitive direction: scarcity.
-Sendhil Mullainathan of Harvard and Eldar Shafir of Princeton, make the argument that “qualities often considered part of someone’s basic character—impulsive behavior, poor performance in school, poor financial decisions—may in fact be the products of a pervasive feeling of scarcity.
+Sendhil Mullainathan of Harvard and Eldar Shafir of Princeton, make the argument that “qualities often considered part of someone’s basic character—impulsive behavior, poor performance in school, poor financial decisions—may, in fact, be the products of a pervasive feeling of scarcity.
 And when that feeling is constant, as it is for people mired in poverty, it captures and compromises the mind.”1

 Extreme deprivation of something like food causes tunnel vision.
 People can become obsessive, thinking of nothing else.
 Relieving something like hunger becomes the most dominant theme of their minute to minute existence.
 When put in such simple terms, this may seem obvious and not worth an academic study.
-In their research using clever experiments and analyses, however, they seek to show exactly how scarcity effects behavior.
+In their research using clever experiments and analyses, however, they seek to show exactly how scarcity affects behavior.
 The intention of generating this knowledge is to change policies that will help people make better choices.
 The driving factor is that scarcity can make any of us think or behave in ways we otherwise would not in a non-scarce situation.

 When one has been in pain for weeks, months, or even years, the way it affects thoughts and emotions surely must be profound.
 In rheumatoid arthritis, we talk about feelings of fatigue, depression, and brain fog as mental aspects of the disease.
 What is not often discussed, is the way it impacts minute to minute thinking and decision making.